awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 +++
-title = "Configure Dynamic scaling" weight = 150
+title = "Configure Dynamic scaling" weight = 50
 +++

+{{% notice note %}}
-In previous chapter you verified that the Auto Scaling group scales out successfully with predictive scaling policy.
+In previous chapter you verified that the Auto Scaling group successfully forecasted with predictive scaling policy.
+As predictive scaling starts launching instances only **beginning of each hour**, to save time you can proceed with this next step.

-{{% expand "Did you notice that the Auto Scaling group does not scale in when the predicted capacity is less than the actual capacity?
-Do you know why this happens?
-Expand to see the answer." %}}
+{{% /notice %}}

+{{% notice info %}}
-When using predictive scaling, Amazon EC2 Auto Scaling scales the number of instances at the **beginning of each hour**.
-Scale out happens if the actual capacity is less than the predicted capacity.
-However if the actual capacity is more than the predicted capacity, EC2 Auto Scaling **doesn't scale in** capacity.
+EC2 Auto Scaling does not **scale in** when the actual capacity is more than the predicted capacity.
 Due to this behavior you need to combine predictive scaling with another scaling policy to scale in capacity when it's not needed.
-{{% /expand %}}
+{{% /notice %}}

 ### Configure Dynamic scaling for scale in